Five Focusing Steps – POOGI

 The 3 Vs impact the flow in every system.
 The result is high inventory in the system which impedes smooth flow.

-Variability – Every system is subjected to variability in the form of demand variability, supply variability and process variability.
+Every system is subjected to variability in the form of demand variability, supply variability, and process variability.
 Of the total variability, some of it is predictable within certain limits and can be controlled, whereas special cause variations are caused by unique events, over which there is little or no control.
 Buffers are introduced in the system as a means of protecting against the impact of variability.

-It not only creates a buy-in on the problems and the direction of solution but also confirms that there is a good enough business case for the both the parties to move to the next step of Adoption.
+It not only creates a buy-in on the problems and the direction of the solution but also confirms that there is a good enough business case for both the parties to move to the next step of Adoption.